-Sexuality is how you feel about your body and body image, your gender, your feelings, who you’re attracted to and what you want from life.
+Sexuality is a complex concept which combines how you feel about your body and body image, your gender, your feelings, who you’re attracted to and what you want from life.

 When you’re feeling confused about your sexual orientation, it can make you feel:

 These are completely normal responses to uncertainty and are usually possible to manage with support from parents/carers and friends.

 You shouldn’t feel under pressure from others to go against your feelings and you may need to accept a degree of uncertainty for a while until you feel you have come to a clear decision.

 Whatever you are, you know best and it’s OK.
 Be proud of who you are, regardless of what anyone might say.